AnthoBalitrand/palo-cleaner/README.md

-  --apply-tiebreak-tag  Applies the tag defined on the --tiebreak-tag argument to objects choosen by the choice algorithm --no-report           Does not generates job reports --split-report        Split the report file (1 per device-group)
+  --apply-tiebreak-tag  Applies the tag defined on the --tiebreak-tag argument to objects choosen by the choice algorithm --no-report           Does not generates job reports --split-report        Split the report file (1 per device-group) --unused-only         Only deletes unused objects.
+No replacements are realized

 ```